 (See featured image)

 Shenzhen is a buzzing metropolitan city that is great to visit if you love architecture.
-Must see are the contemporary buildings, such as the 600m-tall skyscraper Ping An International Finance Centre, or hike up Lianhua Mountain to get incredible views of the concrete skyline.
+Must see things are the contemporary buildings, such as the 600 meter tall skyscraper Ping An International Finance Centre, or hike up Lianhua Mountain to get incredible views of the concrete skyline.
 Stay in or around Dongmen Pedestrian street, which is considered similar to Nanjing Road in Shanghai, for its buzzing shops and restaurants.
-If you have time, don’t forget to check out Luohu, a huge mall brimming with bargain ‘designer goods’.
-Though of questionable authenticity, the complex is a site to see in itself – we won’t tell if you don’t!
+If you have time, don’t forget to check out Luohu, a huge mall brimming with bargain ‘designer goods’–though of questionable authenticity, the complex is a site to see in itself–we won’t tell if you don’t!

-The ferry runs from Macau outer harbor to Shenzhen Shekou regularly on Fridays and Saturdays, however, the ferry back is only at 18:00pm on Sunday, so you have to take the ferry back to Taipa if you need to be home earlier (10:00am or 2:00pm are your options).
+The ferry runs from Macau’s outer harbor to Shenzhen Shekou regularly on Fridays and Saturdays, however, the ferry back is only at 6:00pm on Sunday, so you have to take the ferry back to Taipa if you need to be home earlier (10:00am or 2:00pm are your options).

 Ping An International Finance Centre Futian CBD, Futian, Shenzhen, China, 518000